Open access

 Read Lund University open access policy for publications and artistic works in full (PDF, new tab)

-Requirements from research funding agencies
+Requirements from research funders

-Publishing fees paid by Swedish research funding agencies
+Publication fees covered by Swedish research funders

 Plan S